Proposal and selection of candidates

-- are first author and personally present the poster or PICO at the conference;
+- are first author and personally present the poster or PICO at the conference; and

 - satisfy one of the following criteria:

-- are a current undergraduate (e.g., BSc) or postgraduate (e.g., MSc, PhD) student;
+- are a current undergraduate (e.g., BSc) or postgraduate (e.g., MSc, PhD) student; or

 - are a recent undergraduate or postgraduate student (conferral of degree after 1 January of the year preceding the conference) who are presenting their thesis work.

 Please note that each first author can register only one abstract (poster or PICO) for the OSPP contest at the General Assembly.